TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/QuickInstall/GetAndUnpack/Index.rst

    <http://typo3.org/download/>`_ and extract it on your local PC.
    Use FTP, SFTP or similar to upload the contents of this package to your web server.
 Put them one level above the document root.
-For this manual, we will use the :file:`.tar.gz` file.
+For this manual, we will use the :file:`.zip` file.
 (If you are not sure which package you should choose, read the section ":ref:`which-package-and-which-file-format`" in the in-depth part of the manual).